lwYeo/ETH-GasOMeter/README.md

 This application grabs Gas prices of ERC-20 contract token mining activity from the Ethereum network, and also from ethgasstation.info

-Built for with Visual Studio 2015 (requires .NET Core 2.0, compatible with Windows / Linux / macOS)
+Built with Visual Studio 2017 (requires .NET Core 2.0, compatible with Windows / Linux / macOS)

 .Net Core runtime can be downloaded from the following links: